The Lion of Flanders (novel): Content and publication

 In 1838, Conscience published his second book, entitled De Leeuw van Vlaenderen, of de Slag der Gulden Sporen (The Lion of Flanders, or the Battle of the Golden Spurs).
 The book was set in Medieval Flanders and focused on the Franco-Flemish War (1297–1305).
-Its centerpiece was the Battle of Kortrik of 1302, commonly known as the Battle of the Golden Spurs (Guldensporenslag), in which a small Flemish force, made up of local militia, unexpectedly defeated a superior invading force from the Kingdom of France.
-In choosing the topic, Conscience may have been inspired by a romantic painting of the battle by the Flemish artist Nicaise de Keyser, unveiled in 1836.
+Its main theme was the Battle of Kortrik of 1302, commonly known as the Battle of the Golden Spurs (Guldensporenslag), in which a small Flemish force, made up of local militia, unexpectedly defeated a superior invading force from the Kingdom of France.
+It was believed that Conscience may have been inspired by a romantic painting of the battle by the Flemish artist Nicaise de Keyser, unveiled in 1836.

 Conscience's work approaches the subject through the romance between Machteld, daughter of Robert III, Count of Flanders (the eponymous "Lion of Flanders"), and the knight Adolf van Nieuwlandt.
-The book famously concludes with a direct injunction to the reader:
+The book famously concluded with a direct injunction to the reader:

 In his foreword to the 1838 edition, Conscience explicitly stated that he intended his book to raise Flemish national consciousness and patriotism.
-Conscience researched the historical events by reading contemporary chronicles and his narrative frequently diverged from historical fact, contributed to the mythelogisation of the events as clash between the Flemish and French-speaking invaders.
+He researched the historical events by reading contemporary chronicles and his narrative frequently diverged from historical fact, contributed to the mythology of events as clash between the Flemish and French-speaking invaders.

 Reception and influence

 The Encyclopædia Britannica describes De Leeuw as a "passionate epic" and compares it to the historical fiction of the Scottish writer Sir Walter Scott (1771–1832).
-With the immense success of the De Leeuw van Vlaanderen Conscience was widely credited as the man "who taught his people to read" (leerde zijn volk lezen) in popular culture.
 The work's public success confirmed Conscience's reputation as the leading Flemish novelist of his generation.
 By the time of his death in 1883, he had written around 100 novels and novellas.
+With the immense success of the De Leeuw van Vlaanderen, Conscience was widely credited as the man who "taught his people to read" (leerde zijn volk lezen) in popular culture in Flanders.

 The publication of The Lion coincided with the emergence of the Flemish Movement which supported an increasingly assertive Flemish identity, initially cultural in nature and later increasingly political.
-Conscience himself believed that Flemish and Belgian patriotisms were complementary and was a Belgian nationalist.
-However, as a celebration of Dutch language and Flemish history the Lion became popular among flamingants and contributed to the increasing importance of the Battle of the Golden Spurs in Flemish political memory.
-The battle had been largely forgotten before Conscience's work but was revived in popular culture and local identity.
+Conscience himself believed that Flemish and Belgian patriotisms were complementary.
+He was a Belgian nationalist.
+However, as a celebration of Dutch language and Flemish history the Lion became popular among flamingants.
+This contributed to the increasing importance of the Battle of the Golden Spurs in Flemish political memory.
+The battle had been largely forgotten before Conscience's work but was revived through popular culture and local identity.
 Among other things, it inspired the flag of Flanders and the anthem "De Vlaamse Leeuw" (1847) by Hippoliet Van Peene.
 Today an annual public holiday is held on the battle's anniversary.
 It has been noted, however, that the increased status of the work in Flemish nationalist consciousness also coincided with a decreasing readership of the book itself.